StarDylan/node-red-rigrunner/README.md

 [Rigrunner-10100i](http://www.westmountainradio.com/product_info.php?products_id=rr_10010i) controller and status reader for Node-RED.

-## Background

-This node was created because there was no other node that allows reading status and setting outputs in Node-RED

 ## Installation

 To install the node from the command-line, you can use the following command from within your user data directory (by default, ```$HOME/.node-red```):